 There is a lot of material available in French on the original Galileo Module, which I already translated into English.
-But because I believe it is important to spread the information to other places than French speaking communities, I am releasing my own version of the Galileo Module in English.
-This version will also explain to the reader the basics about the Relative Theory of Money so that no prerequisite is needed to read this blog article.
+But because I believe it is important to spread the information to other places than French-speaking communities, I am releasing my own version of the Galileo Module in English.
+This version will also explain to the reader the basics of the Relative Theory of Money so that no prerequisite is needed to read this blog article.
 This first part addresses the first part of the Galileo Module about changing frames of reference in a libre currency.

 What is a libre currency?

 A libre currency as defined by M. Laborde in his Relative Theory of Money (which I will shorten to “RTM”) is a currency in which all individuals in an economic zone create money equally and at regular intervals.
-The amount of money created by all individuals is always a fraction of the existing money mass and every single individual at a given time creates exactly the same amount of money than the others.
-Thus, money is no more created by central entities, banks, but rather by every living human, in full symmetry with his peers at a given time but also across generations.
+The amount of money created by all individuals is always a fraction of the existing money mass and every single individual at a given time creates exactly the same amount of money as the others.
+Thus, money is no more created by central entities, or banks, but rather by every living human, in full symmetry with his peers at a given time but also across generations.
 This is perfectly possible today thanks to blockchain technology.
 It is no coincidence in my opinion that the RTM was published in 2010, after the 2000 and 2008 crises but first and foremost shortly after the invention of the concept of blockchain in 2008.

 (a) Changing Frames of Reference in Space

 The spreadsheet for this part can be downloaded here.

 We need to build a spreadsheet for the amount of libre money created by 3 individuals, I1, I2, and I3.